North Carolina / Catawba County

 What is the housing market like in Hickory, NC?

-Hickory's housing market is affordable and stable, with a median home price of $215,000 and a homeownership rate of nearly 58%.
-The market has seen a 6.2% appreciation over the last year, and rental options remain accessible with average two-bedroom rents at $1,090.
+The local housing market is strong, with a median home price of $215,000 and an owner-occupied rate of nearly 58%.
+The market has seen a 6.2% appreciation over the past year, and rental vacancy rates remain moderate at 7.7%.
+Hickory offers a mix of stability and opportunity for both buyers and renters.

 $215,000